The LINGO LEXICON

 Submissions:

-The submissions for the inaugural prize will be opened in spring 2026, with the shortlist of eight books in late November 2026.
-The winner, selected by a combined panel of child and adult judges, will be announced at a high-profile event for young readers in February 2027.
-The eligibility period for the 2027 prize is 1 November 2025 to 31 October 2026.
+Therefore, the submissions for the inaugural prize will stand opened in spring 2026.
+And the shortlist of eight books in late November 2026.
+A combined panel of child and adult judges will select the winner.
+Subsequently, the winner will be announced at a high-profile event for young readers in February 2027.
+Notably, the eligibility period for the 2027 prize is 01 November 2025 to 31 October 2026.

 The Prize Money:

-The inaugural award for children’s fiction offers £50,000.
-If a book that has been translated into English wins, the author and translator will share the £50,000 equally.
-If a graphic novel wins the author and illustrator will share the £50,000 prize equally; if a highly illustrated book wins, the author and illustrator will share the £50,000 in a manner to be agreed with the publisher.
-Each shortlisted author will receive £2,500.
+Like the Booker Prize for adults, the inaugural award for children’s fiction offers £50,000.
+If a book, translated into English, wins, the author and translator will share the £50,000 equally.
+If a graphic novel wins, the author and illustrator will share the £50,000 prize equally.
+And, if a highly illustrated book wins, the author and illustrator will share the £50,000 in a manner to be agreed with the publisher.
+Also, each shortlisted author will receive £2,500.

 The Aim of the Prize: